abcxyz/abc/t/data_migration_pipeline/README.md

    --config=emulator-config --description="Test Instance" --nodes=1
     $ gcloud spanner databases create testdb --instance=test-instance --ddl='CREATE TABLE mytable (Id STRING(36)) PRIMARY KEY(Id)'
     ```
-   - make sure the local Spanner emulator runs in a different tab.
+   - make sure the local Spanner emulator runs in a separated tab.

 7. Point your client libraries to the emulator.
 When pipeline starts, the client library automatically checks for SPANNER_EMULATOR_HOST and connects to the emulator if it is running.